If you can perform a thorough analysis of the following, you don’t need us.

 - Job creation is sufficient to meet the needs of all investors.

-- Construction inputs are modeled correctly, are reasonable, and align with the investor’s timeline.
+- Construction inputs are modelled correctly, are reasonable, and align with the investor’s timeline.

-- There is third-party corroboration that the Project budget is consistent with industry standards, and that the construction timeline is reasonable.
+- A third-party corroboration of the Project budget is consistent with industry standards, and that the construction timeline is reasonable.

 - The investor’s role in the New Commercial Enterprise (NCE) meets the EB-5 visa requirements.
-The NCE is the EB 5 investment company.
+NOTE: the NCE is sometimes referred to as the EB-5 investment company or EB-5 fund.